kubeflow/examples/e2e/README.md

 3. Save the graph in a way that's exportable
 4. Add an option to control the training directory

-TODO: Verify that all the changes were neccessary
+TODO: Verify that all the changes were neccessary, especially #3

 The resulting model is [model.py](model.py).